14. Text Data

 Converting between different Unicode Normalisation Forms (also available in the unicodedata package and via pandas.Series.str.normalize) might be used for the removal of some formatting nuances:

-Determining if a string features a particular fixed substring can be done in a number of different ways.
+Determining if a string has a particular fixed substring can be done in several ways.

 "spam" in food